-Artistic Director of the Caterina Rago Dance Company & Founder of Tecniche Di Danza Moderna
+Founding Artistic Director of the Caterina Rago Dance Company and Tecniche Di Danza Moderna.

-Throughout her career, Rago has received Among numerous honors and awards.
-Rago received an official invitation to the 33rd World Congress of the International Theatre Institute ITA in Xiamen, China, was Guest Artist in Kiev, Budapest, Brussels, and Montalto Uffugo for the Ruggiero Leoncavallo Gala Opera Competition.
+Caterina received an official invitation to the 33rd World Congress of the International Theatre Institute ITA in Xiamen, China.
+Guest Artist in Kiev, Budapest, Brussels, Montalto Uffugo for the Ruggiero Leoncavallo Gala Opera Competition and for the IX Festival Nostos “viaggio di ritorno” at the Accademia Nazionale di Danza in Rome, Italy.
+Named the 2016 Emerging Choreographer for the MET Dance Company in Houston, Texas.
 She was movement consultant to photographer Sebastian Faena for fashion spreads in V Magazine and Vogue.
-She was a guest artist for IX Festival Nostos “viaggio di ritorno” at the Accademia Nazionale di Danza in Rome, Italy.
-Rago officially founded the Caterina Rago Dance Company (CRDC) in 2007.
-Caterina presented her original work in the Graham II 2008 season, and in many festival and showcases throughout New York City and Italy.
-In 2010 two sold-out performances at the MMAC marked CRDC’s debut season.
-The company’s work was selected for White Wave Rising Series Festival, Kat Wildish’s NYC Showcase at the Ailey Citigroup Theater, and NYC Dance Week at Dixon Place, IDACO Italian Dance Connection, Emerging Choreographer Series, Take Root and Fertile Ground at Green Space, Steps Beyond Foundation, HATCH Jennifer Muller The Works, The Dance Gallery and choreographed at Jazz at Lincoln Center in the opera La Nave with I Giullari di Piazza.
-CRDC presented in 2013 the premiere of their evening-length work, Fall in Autumn, at MMAC.
-Caterina has received Company Commissions for Steffi Nossen Dance Foundation, the Accademia Nazionale di Danza in Rome, Italy and Peridance Capezio Center.
-Selected as the 2016 Emerging Choreographer for the MET Dance Company, Houston, Texas.
+Rago was invited to present her original work, “Eternal Return”, for the Graham 2 season 2008 and the company work performed in many festival and showcases throughout New York City and Italy.
+In 2010 two sold-out performances at the MMAC marked CRDC’s debut season and in 2013 the company premiered their evening-length work, Fall in Autumn, at MMAC.
+The company’s work was selected for White Wave Rising Series Festival, Kat Wildish’s NYC Showcase at the Ailey Citigroup Theater, and NYC Dance Week at Dixon Place, IDACO Italian Dance Connection, Emerging Choreographer Series, Take Root and Fertile Ground at Green Space, Steps Beyond Foundation, HATCH Jennifer Muller/The Works, The Dance Gallery and choreographed at Jazz at Lincoln Center for the opera La Nave with I Giullari di Piazza.
 CRDC recently premiered “Labir Into” at the New York Live Arts in collaboration with the renown set designer, Pier Paolo Bisleri.
-Rago also teaches Graham Technique at Peridance Capezio Dance Center.
-Rago has restaged Graham’s Panorama (1935) for the students of the Accademia Nazionale Di Danza performed on June 2016 for the Soirees DansAnd in Rome and for the American Dream di Karole Armitage for the Ravello Festival 2016.
-She continues to be a guest teacher of numerous dance centers in Italy and New York City.
-Rago has created “Tecniche di Danza Moderna” in September of 2016 and is a program that aims to promote Modern Dance in Europe.
-The program offers students the opportunity to work with renowned American Instructors.
-Every monthly meeting involves the study of Graham, Horton and Limón technique and repertory.
-The program concludes in July with a Summer Intensive that involve several activities; technique and repertory classes, creative processes, rehearsals, panel discussion (Q & A), networking, showcase and we culminates with granting scholarships for some of New York’s most prestigious dance centers.
-Rago joined The Deborah Zall Project In The Company of Woman.
-The CRDC Gala was recently performed at the Martha Graham Studio Theater on April 19th, 2018.
-The Company was invited to perform at NEXT@GRAHAM, the latest addition to the dynamic Martha Graham Studio Series, showcase the work of the extended Graham Family and for the 37th Annual Battery Dance Festival, 2018.
+The company Gala was recently performed at the Martha Graham Dance Studio Theatre on April 19th, 2018.
+The company was invited to perform at Next@Graham and for the 37th Annual Battery Dance Festival.